SaptarshiSarkar12/swift-book/LanguageGuide/Properties.rst

    -> println(AudioChannel.maxInputLevelForAllChannels)
    <- 11

 ..
-QUESTION: we won't have class properties for Swift 1.0, says Chris.
+QUESTION: we won't have class properties for Swift 1.0, says [Contributor 7756].
    I've named this section "Static Properties" as a result, and mirrored this approach elsewhere in the book.
    Is this the right approach, or should I call them "Type Properties" from the off?